DoNOF/DoNOF-Documentation/docs/input.rst

 Additional Notes
 ****************

-By default, DoNOF employs the conjugate gradient (CG) method implemented in the "SUMSL" open-source routine to perform the energy optimization with respect to the GAMMA variables (occupation numbers), and the nuclear coordinates if RUNTYP = OPTGEO.
+By default, DoNOF employs the conjugate gradient (CG) method implemented in the "SUMSL" open-source routine to perform the energy optimization with respect to the GAMMA variables (occupation numbers), and the nuclear coordinates if RUNTYP='OPTGEO'.
 For more details on SUMSL, see the following references:

 J E Dennis, David Gay, and R E Welsch,
 An Adaptive Nonlinear Least-squares Algorithm,